ItsAfjal-Developer/Traveluxe/README.md

 ## 📸Screenshots

-Below is a Preview of **Traveluxe**, Showcasing the Layout and Styling implemented Using pure HTML , CSS and Javascript.
+Below is a Preview of **Traveluxe**, Showcasing the Layout and Styling implemented Using pure HTML, CSS and Javascript.
 The Design focuses on Clean Structure, Responsiveness and Modern Styling.

 - **Dark Theme**